Malk97sc/Tennis_Pose_Estimation_Analysis/README.md

 ## Future Work

 - Ball tracking: Current results are inconsistent, especially under fast ball motion.
-I gonna try other advanced tracking methods (like ByteTrack or DeepSORT small objects) could improve stability or try other types or CNN like [TrackNet](https://arxiv.org/pdf/1907.03698).
+I'm gonna try other advanced tracking methods (like ByteTrack or DeepSORT small objects) could improve stability or try other types or CNN like [TrackNet](https://arxiv.org/pdf/1907.03698).

 - Court detection under camera motion: At the moment, the system estimates the court keypoints only from the first frame.
 When the camera moves, the estimation becomes inaccurate.
 A dynamic re-estimation of the court using homography or keypoint tracking across frames should be implemented.